 Investing in a DJI Inspire 2 drone and a Sony camera, we began our learning curve to market our services to real estate agents.
 We would go out to different places in Moore and Oklahoma City and start taking photographs and videos.
 The enhancements only surpassed the quality of the raw photos Mack would do on Photoshop.
 While he was using the slave controller to take pictures and videos, I was flying the drone with the master controller.

 Another essential step in doing drone photography in Oklahoma City and Tulsa was to get our waivers to fly in the controlled airspace of the 4 Oklahoma City airports and the 2 Tulsa significant airports.
-Mack was very careful to follow all the FAA laws before we even began to advertise the opening of Barnes Aerial Photography.
-With some of the best equipment available and all the waivers, a pilot’s license, we were ready for business.
+Mack was cautious about following all the FAA laws before we even began to advertise the opening of Barnes Aerial Photography.
+With some of the best equipment available, and all the waivers, a pilot’s license, we were ready for business.

 Real Estate Photography